crowbarz/aiopioneer/README.md

 The list below shows the source ID that corresponds to each AVR source:

+> [!NOTE]
+> This list is not exhaustive.
+Some AVR models support sources additional to those listed below.

 | ID | Default Name
 | -- | ---
 | 25 | BD